 On TNO Insights you can read in-depth interviews and articles.
 Get inspired by TNO’s innovations!

+“At TNO, you know that you are working for the greater good“.
 To cut a long story short, software engineer Edwin Harmsma spends his time with cows, pipelines and earthquakes.
 He uses his favourite software development method, for which he himself introduced a new platform at TNO.

 “In the Monitoring & Control Services department, I design large-scale software systems that you can use to collect valuable information from shared data.
 If people ask me exactly what I do, I talk about cows, pipelines and earthquakes.
 For example, our team developed a system that dairy farmers, their partners and breeders can use to share sensor data about individual cows, enabling the livestock to live healthily and be productive for longer.
 Large amounts of data are also collected and processed about the quality of underground pipelines.
 This new information can be used by gas distribution operators and water companies to improve their decision-making on whether or not pipelines need replacing.”